 The Church is also used for performances and concerts.
 In the past, orchestral and choir performances have been recorded in the nave.

-It’s great that you are looking at St George’s for a party because the facilities are so versatile.
+It’s great that you are looking at Saint George’s for a party because the facilities are so versatile.
 You can use both the Nave and the Magdalene Room.
 There’s easy access to the toilets and everything is on one level.
 Ceilidhs, banquets, themed parties can all happen here.
 Of course, you might want a service as well – it can all happen under one roof!

 The Magdalene Room